project-akri/akri-docs/proposals/broker-deployment-strategies-spec.md

    Node by setting `PodAntiAffinity` to `true`.

 Note that with this design, if Configuration discovers resources X, it can use resources X and Y, where Y is discovered by another Configuration.
-However, the Controller will check for the existence of the Configurations of the requested `resources` before creating any deployments.
 A simpler solution to this may be to separate the Configuration CRD into two separate CRDs a `DiscoveryConfiguration` and `UseConfiguration`.
 See [Configuration CRD Split section](#Configuration-CRD-Split) for more discussion on this.

 > Consideration: Additionally, should discovery be an optional part of a Configuration with
 > `discoveryHandler` being an optional field?